DanTaylor28/GBG-Cycle-Tours/README.md

  ## Testing
 * * *

+When putting the website through lighthouse testing, there was some slight issues with the performance being lower than i wanted but i did not have the time to address this unfortunetaly.

  ## Validator Testing

 All HTML code passed through the html w3c validator with no issues.